About my instruments, and a little about lutherie and my philosophy, May 2015.

 Though the visual appeal and decorative elements of an instrument have little to do with how it performs, it's an important part of my work.
 I prefer simplicity in decoration but see every shape, color and grain pattern as important.
 I strive to make an instrument that is both aesthetically pleasing ...and exceptional in its performance.

-My instruments are now finished either in a hand applied oil varnish, french polished or both.
+My instruments are finished either in a hand applied oil varnish, french polished or both.
 Established thinking, from an acoustic point of view, says the thinner the finish, the better for sound quality.
 It's difficult to surpass a correctly applied french polished finish for both it's depth, shine and it's ability to be applied thinly and evenly.
-Oil varnish has a special luster and can be applied thinly as well.
+Oil varnish has a special luster and can be applied thinly as well if done carefully.
 A quick search on line shows they are both highly regarded finishes for high end instruments and often, an expensive upgrade.
-Also important for me is that they are either non toxic or are very low in toxicity to work with, compared to nitrocellulose lacquer.
+Also important for me is that they are non toxic or very low in toxicity to work with, compared to lacquer.

-Also important to the designs development were the needs of musicians for new capabilities for evolving musical styles and the general progress of different technologies, ....the evolution of strings from gut to metal being an obvious example of the latter.
+Also important to an instruments development were the needs of musicians for new capabilities for evolving musical styles as well as the general progress of different technologies ....the evolution of strings from gut to metal being an obvious example of the latter.

 In the end, there are interesting questions; do we like the qualities of a particular instrument because it pleases some innate "ideal" and/or that it reflects our natural hearing curve and other "psycho-acoustic" needs?
 Or is it because we have heard it so many times, live and through recordings, that only that particular design, of that instrument, which performs in that particular way, sounds right?
 My guess ....is some of each.